genesis-worlds/governance/CIPS/cip-1.md

 **Idea** - An idea that is pre-draft.
 This is not tracked within the CIP Repository.

-**Draft** - The first formally tracked stage of an CIP in development.
-An CIP is merged by an CIP Editor into the CIP repository when properly formatted.
+**Draft** - The first formally tracked stage of a CIP in development.
+A CIP is merged by a CIP Editor into the CIP repository when properly formatted.

-**Review** - An CIP Author marks an CIP as ready for and requesting Peer Review.
+**Review** - A CIP Author marks a CIP as ready for and requesting Peer Review.

-**Last Call** - This is the final review window for an CIP before moving to `FINAL`.
-An CIP editor will assign `Last Call` status and set a review end date (review-period-end), typically 14 days later.
+**Last Call** - This is the final review window for a CIP before moving to `FINAL`.
+A CIP editor will assign `Last Call` status and set a review end date (review-period-end), typically 14 days later.

 If this period results in necessary normative changes it will revert the CIP to `REVIEW`.

 **Final** - This CIP represents the final standard.
 A Final CIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

 **Stagnant** - Any CIP in `DRAFT` or `REVIEW` if inactive for a period of 6 months or greater is moved to `STAGNANT`.
-An CIP may be resurrected from this state by Authors or CIP Editors through moving it back to `DRAFT`.
+A CIP may be resurrected from this state by Authors or CIP Editors through moving it back to `DRAFT`.

 >*CIP Authors are notified of any algorithmic change to the status of their CIP*